jvalue/jayvee/rfc/0021-sheet-row-access-syntax/README.md

 - `SheetRow` as a special value type.
 - The `[]` syntax to access the values of a sheet row.

-This RFC attempts to replace these new concepts with existing ones
+We replace these new concepts with existing ones.

 ### `Collection<text>` replaces `SheetRow`

-Semantically, `SheetRow` is an array of strings, which is identical to the already existing value type `Collection<text>`.
+Semantically, `SheetRow` is an array of strings, which is identical to the existing value type `Collection<text>`.

 ### `.` replaces `[]`

-This is a familiar syntax for accessing a collection.
+`row[2]` is a familiar syntax for accessing a collection.
 But at a deeper level, `[]` is a function that takes a collection and a "location" and returns the collection's value at the "location".